 During one of these creative bursts, I tried mosaics at a local Saturday morning class… and I caught the bug!

 Around this time fate chose another path for me and I was diagnosed with an inoperable brain tumour and advised to discontinue with a stressful academic career.
 Although it was hard to leave Australia, I returned to South Africa to be with my family.

 To keep me busy and distracted during the gruelling medical treatments I decided to take up mosaicing.
 I started with the traditional mosaic tiles but very soon began experimenting with different techniques and materials, trying to find my own unique style.
 Indeed, experimentation has been, and continues to be, a fundamental part of my development as an artist, and I am continuously developing new techniques, approaches and materials to remain fresh and innovative.

 Within two years of first cutting a tile, I sold a mosaic of a kingfisher and

 officially became Sarah Pryke, Full-time Artist.

 My love for nature and animals has never waned.
-When I’m not in the studio working, I’m out walking my new friend, 3-legged rescue dog, Joey, or playing and cuddling with Charlie, officially the cutest cat in the world.
+When I’m not in the studio working, I’m out with my two self-appointed rescued friends, Joey and Jassie (the blondes).
 Living in the KwaZulu-Natal Midlands, I am fortunate to be close to nature, with cheeky monkeys visiting the studio daily, a spectacular array of birds and wildlife in the garden and so many inspiring scenes in the local countryside.
 I am also close to game parks and I spend as much spare time as I can in the bush gaining inspiration from the birds, animals and flora.